 When moving to Belgium, many foreign nationals intend to make this relocation permanent, meaning that their ultimate goal is to obtain Belgian citizenship.
 This status is acquired voluntarily for adult foreign nationals who have lived in the country for a minimum amount of time and who also comply with other requirements.

-Studying and working in the country can be two prerequisites when deciding to apply for citizenship.
+Studying and working in the country can be two prerequisites when deciding to apply for citizenship in 2022.
 Of course, foreign nationals may also have other reasons for staying in the country long enough so that they may apply to become citizens and some of these alternate reasons can include family reunification or opening a business.